 To support meeting this priority the council has established a wholly owned local housing company Venta Living to provide high quality, energy efficient homes at reasonable rents.
-The company hopes to lease and rent out from late 2023.

 Setting up a local housing company that leases properties from the council will allow it to act in a manner similar to an "institutional grade landlord" offering a product that compliments the council's other housing offers and addresses this gap in the local housing market.
 Importantly, it would offer tenants far greater security as the housing company, as the landlord, would have a long-term commitment to renting homes to the community.
 Tenants would benefit from living in a well designed, energy-efficient home, high quality property management and maintenance services provided by the council's own landlord team as well as the security of democratically accountable governance arrangements.
+The company became operational in 2024.
+The first homes available will be within the Winnall Flats redevelopment.
+Here, 41 one-bedroom apartments will be available to rent privately.
+The homes have been built to a high standard, with the warmth and comfort of residents in mind - and they will also be more cost-effective to run thanks to their energy efficient design.